 Examining where Muslims fit in God's plan of salvation

 As Christians, we pin all of our hopes on the belief that Jesus was crucified and died for our sins.
 This is the bottom line core reason for our coming to Christ for it speaks of him doing something for us out of pure love that we in no way could do for ourselves.
-To us the sacrifice of Jesus represents the ultimate gift.
-Those outside of Christianity often look at this belief with disdain and even sarcasm for to them it is foolishness and evidence of a blood thirsty god.
-One question that is probably not talked about much is about the breadth of Jesus’ sacrifice – who did it cover and how do we know?
+To us, the sacrifice of Jesus represents the ultimate gift.
+Those outside of Christianity often look at this belief with disdain and even sarcasm.
+To them, it is foolishness and evidence of a blood-thirsty god.
+One question not talked about much is about the breadth of Jesus’ sacrifice – who did it cover and how do we know?
 In the present conditions of our world, the Muslim faith is often thought about and referenced.
-What do Muslims think of Jesus?
+Muslims and Christianity - what do Muslims think of Jesus?
 While they do believe in him, they don’t see him as a redeemer.
 Does this mean that they are not covered by his sacrifice?

-- Our representations of Islam would only be done through the words of Muslims themselves or from third party reporting that we deemed objective.
+- Our representations of Islam would only be done through the words of Muslims themselves or from third party reporting we deemed objective.

-- We have no plan or desire to attempt to translate the meaning of the Quran – we leave that to those who have studied it and believe in it.
+- We have no plan or desire to attempt to translate the meaning of the Quran.
+We leave that to those who have studied it and believe in it.

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.